jonnyhoeven/justme.dev/projects/gitops-workshop.md

 - Notice the URL in the cat-app.Ingress.yaml file, this is the `URL`, `Virtual Host` you'll use to access the cat-app.
 - Notice the `Service` file, this is the service that will be used to expose the cat-app to the internet. it uses the type `ClusterIP`.
-- For now check the `deployment` and `pod` status with kubectl or lens.
+- For now check the `deployment` and `pod` status with Kubectl or lens.

 ```bash
 kubectl get deployment -n cat-app